xaas-cloud/opencloud/services/groupware/DEVELOPER.md

 docker compose up -d
 ```

+### From IDE in Production Setup

-or, if you plan to make changes to the backend code base, it might be more convenient to do so from within VSCode, in which case you should run all the services from the Docker Compose setup as above, but stop the `opencloud` service container (as that one will be running from within your IDE instead):
+If you plan to make changes to the backend code base, it might be more convenient to do so from within VSCode, in which case you should run all the services from the Docker Compose setup as above, but stop the `opencloud` service container (as that one will be running from within your IDE instead):

 ```bash
 cd "$OCDIR/opencloud/devtools/deployments/opencloud_full/"